 Stealing from the Japanese was a way of life, and the POWs stole the raw materials for what they needed on a daily basis.
 From the raw materials, they manufactured what they needed.

-Punishments were given out for no reason or for violating a rule.
-The POWs were beaten, hit with bamboo poles, kicked, hit with shoe heals, hit with clubs, punched with fists as they stood at attention.
-The Japanese, on one occasion, made the POWs come out of their barracks and line up at attention as they searched the barracks.
-They had all the POWs strip bare because they believed some POWs had bought cigarettes from the Chinese.
+A Lt.
+Murado ordered the prisoners to remove their shoes.
+After they had, he hit each man in the face with the man’s shoes.
 All the POWs stood barefooted in the snow, for 45 minutes, as the Japanese searched 700 POWs.
 Another time, when three POWs escaped and were recaptured, the other POWs watched as they were hit on their heads, shoulders, and backs with sticks for hours.
-At other times, the POW’s food ration was cut in half because the Japanese believed POWs were not working as hard as he should have been, or someone had been caught smoking in an unauthorized area.
+At other times, the POWs’ food rations were cut in half because the Japanese believed POWs were not working as hard as they should have been, or someone had been caught smoking in an unauthorized area.
 They would also withhold Red Cross packages.

 One guard, Eiichi Nada, who was born, raised, and educated, in Berkley, California, was considered to be the worse abuser of the POWs.
 It was common while the POWs were lined up at morning assembly for him to hit men for no reason.
 He continued to hit them until they fell to the ground and said, “Get up, you yellow, white, son of a bitch.”
 Another guard walked through the barracks and hit the POWs, with a 3-foot club, for no real reason.
-On one occasion, a Lt Murado ordered the prisoners to remove their shoes.
-After they had, he hit each man in the face with his shoes.

 Red Cross boxes were sent to the camp but were raided by the Japanese.
 According to POWs, the Chinese who they worked with, told them that there was a warehouse full of Red Cross food.
 When the Red Cross visited the camp, the rations were larger and the sick were told to lounge around.
 None of the POWs were allowed to talk to the Red Cross representative.